dabamos/dmpack/guide/guide.md

     Lua file or stack-based data exchange between Fortran and Lua. plain text format

+MessagePack

+:   Serialisation and deserialisation of types beat, dp, log, node, observation,
+    sensor, and target in MessagePack format.

 Namelist

 :   Import from and export to Fortran 95 Namelist (NML) format of single beat,